tobifinn/ensemble_transformer/README.md

-Self-Attentive Ensemble Transformer: Modelling Ensemble Interactions in Neural Networks for Earth System Models
+Self-Attentive Ensemble Transformer: Representing Ensemble Interactions in Neural Networks for Earth System Models
 ====================================================================================================================
 If you are using these scripts and the repository, please cite:

 > XXXX, 2021.
-Self-Attentive Ensemble Transformer: Modelling Ensemble
+Self-Attentive Ensemble Transformer: Representing Ensemble
 > Interactions in Neural Networks for Earth System Models.
 XXXX: XXXX
 --------